-Table 1: General Services Capital Funding 2022/23-2041/42
+Table 1: General Services Capital Funding 2024/25 to 2043/44

-5.3 The profile of investment over the 20 year programme front loads expenditure within the first 10 years of the programme, thereafter reducing expenditure below the available funding envelope to start to reduce the level of external borrowing back towards the current level as shown in chart 2 below.
-This is in line with the Council's prioritisation of an investment-led recovery strategy in respect of the Covid-19 pandemic, as supported by the Council's Capital Budget.
+5.3 The profile of investment over the 20 year programme front loads expenditure within the first 8 years of the programme, thereafter reducing expenditure below the available funding envelope to start to reduce the level of external borrowing back towards the current level as shown in chart 2 below.
+This is in line with the Council's prioritisation of an investment-led recovery strategy, as supported by the Council's Capital Budget.
 Throughout the programme, opportunities for additional funding sources will be sought to reduce any external borrowing requirement and expedite the reduction in the overall level of external borrowing.

-Chart 2: Level of Additional External Borrowing
+Chart 1: Level of Additional Borrowing

 - 5.4 In order to support the planned investment outlined above, the previous borrowing strategy to minimise external debt was revised as part of the 2021/22 TMSS.
-Prior to this the previously strategy, approved in 2012, has delivered significant reductions in external debt of £33m, bringing the ratio of cost of borrowing to 3.74% forecast at March 2022 which is below the latest reported Scottish average of 7.20% (2020).
+Prior to this the previous strategy, approved in 2012, has delivered significant reductions in external debt of £41m, bringing the ratio of cost of borrowing to 3.89% forecast at March 2024 which is below the latest reported Scottish average of 5.40% (2022/23).
 The cost of borrowing is based on the loan charge payments on external borrowing compared to the Council's general revenue funding and is therefore an assessment of affordability.
-This low cost of borrowing allows capital investment to be made whilst still being affordable. - 5.5 Table 3 below shows the ratio of the cost of borrowing over the life of the capital programme, detailed for the first five years then shown at the end of each of the further five year periods to 2041/42.
-Increased rates from 2031/32 reflect the cumulative additional investment over the first ten years which is planned to reduce in future years.
-The cost of borrowing will be reviewed annually as part of the General Fund Revenue and Capital budget and the

-Treasury Management Strategy to ensure costs of borrowing remain affordable over the longer term.
+This low cost of borrowing allows capital investment to be made whilst still being affordable. - 5.5 Table 2 below shows the ratio of the cost of borrowing over the life of the capital programme, detailed for the first five years then shown at the end of each of the further five year periods to 2043/44.
+Increasing rates to 3036/37 reflect the cumulative additional investment over the first ten years primarily in the Councils Wellbeing Hub, Learning Estate and Digital Developments, with investment slowing in future years.
+The cost of borrowing will be reviewed annually as part of the General Fund Revenue and Capital budget and the Treasury Management Strategy to ensure costs of borrowing remain affordable over the longer term.